LLNL/scr/doc/rst/users/config.rst

    * - :code:`SCR_CRC_ON_FLUSH`
      - 1
      - Set to 0 to disable CRC32 checks during fetch and flush operations.
-   * - :code:`SCR_DEBUG`
-     - 0
-     - Set to 1 or 2 for increasing verbosity levels of debug messages.
    * - :code:`SCR_WATCHDOG_TIMEOUT`
      - N/A
      - Set to the expected time (seconds) for checkpoint writes to in-system storage (See Section :ref:`sec-hang`).